 The term "best" is itself open to various interpretations.
 To me it implies a balance of qualities, the most generally useful battleship, not just the battleship theoretically most likely to win a one-on-one gun battle.
 I look at it this way: If I were the Chief of Naval Operations of a major navy, which type would I select to operate in WW II?

 Rodney (too slow) and Scharnhorst (too little firepower) get eliminated immediately.
 But note that, in reality, both served well in WW II.
 That leaves Littorio, Richelieu, King George V, North Carolina, and South Dakota.
 All pretty good ships.
 Any one of which could be the top choice, depending on the viewpoint of the person doing the choosing.
 Since in this case that is me, I am going to drop Littorio (displacement too far over the treaty limit, guns too experimental, and maybe too vulnerable to underwater damage) and King George V (range too limited, quadruple turrets too complex) from further consideration.
 That leaves three, all winners.

 The second runner-up is . . .
 South Dakota!
-The top gunfighter has great range, good protection, and adequate speed.
-But she is compromised operationally in seakeeping qualities and habitability.
+The top gunfighter has great range, good protection and adequate speed.
+However, she is compromised operationally in seakeeping qualities and habitability.

 The first runner-up is . . .
 Richelieu!
 Well balanced, fast, only her unusual layout relegates her to second place.

 The "Best of the Treaty Battleships" is . . .
 North Carolina!
 Adequate or better in every category, particularly firepower (main, secondary, and AA all second to none), fire control, sensors, maneuverability and range.
 Her superior seakeeping qualities and habitability lift her above South Dakota and her superior main battery and sensible layout edge her ahead of Richelieu.